thegetty/artistryinbronze/content/essays/3_Koutsouflakis_text_Transmittal.md

 Ten years later, in 1963, the half-broken bronze statue of a young African was pulled from the sea by sponge-draggers at a depth of 100 meters (330 feet), not far from the modern city of Bodrum.[^21] Preserved from the hips up and retaining both arms, it might represent a groom and might have been part of a Hellenistic honorary monument.
 A bronze figurine of Isis-Fortuna was netted in the same area that same year, leaving open a hypothesis that both works may have originated from the same wreck.

-The latest reported statue from the coast of Turkey is the life-size bronze of a runner discovered at the Bay of Nemrut, near the ancient city of Cyme (Kyme).[^22] The work represents an athlete, []{#yui_3_16_0_1_1444485150788_1836 .anchor}probably the victor of a footrace.
+The latest reported statue from the coast of Turkey is the life-size bronze of a runner discovered at the Bay of Nemrut, near the ancient city of Cyme (Kyme).[^22] The work represents an athlete, probably the victor of a footrace.
 Somewhat awkwardly composed and schematically muscled, he is remarkable for the individual features of the face.
 It is evidently a portrait, but it might also echo a famous high Classical statue, Myron’s *Ladas*, which inspired numerous epigrams praising its sense of swiftness; this work has unfortunately not survived, even in replica.
 The face’s individuality and hairstyle suggest a late Hellenistic or even an early imperial Roman date.

 The next find was again in Greek territorial waters, in Spring 1979: the bronze equestrian statue of a male was delivered by fishermen to the authorities, from the sea near the island of Ai Stratis (Agios Efstratios), in the northern Aegean.[^23] It was immediately identified as Augustus on the basis of the emperor’s portraits on coins.
 Statues like this were probably promoted by Roman state policy and distributed to the provinces to serve the aims of imperial propaganda.
 There is evidence of another bronze cuirassed equestrian statue from the same area, suggesting that the presumptive wreck may have carried a number of such sculptures.
 A small part of a bronze statue was delivered to the Ephorate of Underwater Antiquities in 1981; it was never published and has lain forgotten ever since in the storerooms (**fig. 3.3**).[^24] It exhibits the right thigh and the *pteryges* (“feathers”) of the lower part of a cuirass of another life-size equestrian statue, possibly a companion or general of Augustus, although there is no clear evidence that the two bronzes originate from the same site.